utdlug/utdlug.github.io/_posts/2016-01-22-linux-jeopardy.md

 Do you like trivia?
 Come join us and test your knowledge of the less technical parts of Linux.
 Alternatively, come and get a good laugh as we try to run a game show!

 UPDATE: Miss the fun?
-You can still see our jeopardy boards online:  <a href="/uploads/jeopardy/board1.html">Board 1</a>,  <a href="/uploads/jeopardy/board2.html">Board 2.</a>
+You can still see our jeopardy boards online:  [Board 1](/uploads/jeopardy/board1.html),  [Board 2](/uploads/jeopardy/board2.html)